Should you use grocery delivery on a budget? Read my honest experience with 3 delivery options, plus all my tips for getting the most for your money!

 - a tomato (didn’t order, LOL)

-- 5 text messages about out-of-stock foods and what to do about them while I was in a meeting at the kid’s school (good that they ask… bad that they ask…)
+- 5 reminder text messages about out-of-stock foods and what to do about them while I was in a meeting at the kids’ school (good that they ask… bad that they ask…)

-- And some prices online were more expensive than in-store (saw price in sales ad)
+- And while I didn’t experience pricing errors, I did notice some prices online were more expensive than in-store (saw prices in the weekly ad)

-- Plus they didn’t have items I knew were available (coconut milk)
+- Plus, they didn’t have select menu items I knew were available (coconut milk)

-- Sign up as a new user (free delivery for DoorDash)
+- Sign up in the mobile app as a new user for perks, like free delivery for DoorDash.

-- Refer Friends (you earn rewards that off-set the cost of your grocery delivery)
+- Refer friends to earn rewards that offset the cost of your grocery delivery.

-- Choose “no rush” at checkout to save $2
+- Choose “no rush” at checkout to save a few dollars.

-- Sign-up for a yearly membership, if you’ll use the service often enough to pay for it (crunch the numbers first!)
+- Sign up for a yearly membership or annual subscription, if you’ll use the service often enough to pay for it (crunch the numbers first!)

 - Choose a delivery time that costs less.
 I was able to save a couple of dollars by choosing a very early delivery time frame.
 No one has to be present for the delivery, so you can save a little bit in fees there.

-I enjoyed using grocery home delivery.
+I enjoyed using grocery delivery.
 It was VERY convenient, especially for large orders, and it was one less thing to do on a weekend.
-I placed my order over the course of a couple of days, set my delivery for early Saturday morning, and woke to groceries on my porch.
+I placed my online grocery order over the course of a couple of days, set my delivery day for early Saturday morning, and woke to groceries on my porch.
 It was nice knowing I didn’t have to go shopping that day!

-I intentionally used grocery delivery for a very large order as I was getting ready to shoot MANY pictures for the blog.
+I intentionally used grocery delivery for a very large order as I was getting ready to shoot MANY pictures for the blog (including seafood).
 If I use the service again, I’d likely only use it for this purpose.
-I don’t plan on using grocery delivery as a normal weekly service.
+I don’t plan on using grocery store delivery as a normal weekly service.

 I love the idea of shopping online, but I think using grocery pick-up is the better option.
-You can use loyalty cards, paper coupons, and digital coupons at almost every store.
-Plus most stores offer grocery pick-up for free, so you aren’t paying delivery fees or delivery tips.
+You can use loyalty cards, paper coupons, and digital coupons at almost every store for pickup purchases.
+Plus, most stores offer grocery pick-up for free, so you aren’t paying delivery fees or delivery tips.

 - Butcher Box Review